Chat History

 Chat transcription

-Transcriptions of a conversation are stored in user_message and assistant_message events.
-These events include the speaker’s role and the corresponding text, allowing you to reconstruct the dialogue into a readable format.
+Conversation transcripts can be reconstructed from USER_MESSAGE and AGENT_MESSAGE events.
+These events include the speaker’s role, timestamp, and message text, allowing you to format the dialogue into a readable script.

-The following example demonstrates how to extract the Chat transcription from a list of Chat Events and save it as a text file named transcription_<CHAT_ID>.txt:
+The following example extracts a chat transcript from a list of events and writes it to a text file:

 1import fs from "fs";